fscorrupt/awesome-stars/README.md

 - [raydak-labs/configarr](https://github.com/raydak-labs/configarr) - Sync TRaSH Guides + custom configs with Sonarr/Radarr
 - [arjanterheegde/InfinitePlexLibrary](https://github.com/arjanterheegde/InfinitePlexLibrary) - Create a truly infinite Plex library without overloading your debrid provider / indexers
 - [stonith404/pingvin-share](https://github.com/stonith404/pingvin-share) - A self-hosted file sharing platform that combines lightness and beauty, perfect for seamless and efficient file sharing.
-- [steel-dev/steel-browser](https://github.com/steel-dev/steel-browser) - 🔥 Open Source Browser API for AI Agents & Apps.
-Steel Browser is a batteries-included browser instance that lets you automate the web without worrying about infrastructure.
 - [Gh61/lovelace-hue-like-light-card](https://github.com/Gh61/lovelace-hue-like-light-card) - This card provides a Hue-like way to control your lights in Home Assistant.
 - [aleksilassila/reiverr](https://github.com/aleksilassila/reiverr) - Reiverr is a clean combined interface for Jellyfin, TMDB, Radarr and Sonarr, as well as a replacement to Overseerr
 - [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
 Perfect for when you need to feed your codebase to Large Language Models (LLMs) or o